-This bean and tomato stew recipe is an easy, delicious one pot solution for when you need a quick healthy meal on the table yesterday!
-High in dietary fibre and bursting flavour, it’s sure to satisfy hungry tums.
+This bean and tomato stew recipe is an easy, delicious one pot solution for when you need a quick healthy meal on the table yesterday.
+Vegan, high in dietary fibre and bursting flavour, it’s sure to satisfy hungry tums!

 Huge bowls of this comforting bean and tomato stew have been an absolute necessity here in Scotland as storm after storm has battered us since October last year.

 For instance we are currently embracing the delights of Storm Henry.

 The storms have actually become so consistent here, that I’ve taken to wearing my full hill walking waterproof gear and boots every single day for getting to and from work.
 And that’s even when I’ve parked the car just 10 minutes away because I’d still end up drenched!

 Talking of hill walking and the weather.
 I did manage to get out for a 8 mile circular walk around Glen Ogle last weekend and I’ve included some of the snowy snaps and a bit of a recap below for those of you who are interested.

 But enough about the weather and hill walking and more about this amazingly easy tinned stew!

 Ready in less than 45 minutes this bean and tomato stew really is a quick healthy meal.
 Yes I’m totally serious just 45 minutes!

 It’s low cost too being made from tinned beans.

 My thanks to Cirio for providing me with free samples of their delicious cannellini beans which I used in this recipe. 🙂